 VALERIE WALKER: Global Medical Libraries, originally known as Books without Borders, started as a result of a 25-word e-mail sent to the UCLA Medical Alumni Association (MAA) from a UCLA medical school graduate stationed in Iraq.
 She requested some donated textbooks to bring the medical libraries in the provinces of Tikrit and Salah el Din up-to-date.
 The project collected 2,000 pounds of educational resources, which were distributed to 11 different facilities.

 During her 2006–07 Iraqi deployment, Army Maj.
 Laura Pacha, MD learned that the Iraqi government had sealed off the country from new medical textbooks since 1994.
-Fast forward to 2020: Dr. Pacha has the rank of Colonel and over $2.5 MM of health sciences textbooks and educational resources, such as charts, CDs, DVDs, flash cards, and videos, have been donated to 33 countries spread over five continents, at no expense to the recipients or their governments.
+Fast forward to 2020: Dr. Pacha has the rank of Lieutenant Colonel and over $2.5 MM of health sciences textbooks and educational resources, such as charts, CDs, DVDs, flash cards, and videos, have been donated to 33 countries spread over five continents, at no expense to the recipients or their governments.

 It’s worth noting that Books without Borders was originally going to be a one-time book drive.
 However, it met a need: the desire of American medical students and professionals to give books to their foreign medical colleagues.
 It has been a life-changing opportunity for me to create a sustainable project to improve global healthcare one book at of time.
 From its inception, I have been very passionate about the project.
 It is a true labor of love.